SharinaS/Cloud-Engineering-Fundamentals/ecs.md

 AWS Fargate is serverless compute for containers.

+Fargate makes it easy for you to focus on building your applications.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

+Fargate allocates the right amount of compute, eliminating the need to choose instances and scale cluster capacity.

+### Billing

+You only pay for the resources required to run your containers, so there is no over-provisioning and paying for additional servers.

+### Workload Isolation

+Fargate runs each task or pod in its own kernel providing the tasks and pods their own isolated compute environment.
+This enables your application to have workload isolation and improved security by design.
+This is why customers such as Vanguard, Accenture, Foursquare, and Ancestry have chosen to run their mission critical applications on Fargate.

+### Serverless Compute

-* Fargate is a serverless compute engine for containers that work with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS)
+Fargate is a **serverless compute engine** for containers that work with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS)

 ## Launch Types

+* Fargate
+* EC2

 ### Fargate Launch Type